• Skip to primary navigation

 Clean the greenhouse

-When the greenhouse is empty, we take a garden house and wash the whole greenhouse from top to bottom clean.
+Once the greenhouse is empty, use a garden hose to thoroughly wash it from top to bottom.

 Preparing the Greenhouse for Winter

-The car radiator and fan, that are part of our heating and cooling system for the greenhouse, also need a good clean.
+The car radiator and fan, which are part of our greenhouse heating and cooling system, as well as any vents or screens, also need a good clean.
 It is amazing how many things can build up there.

-We not only wash the cover and structure, but we also wash the soil so to speak.
-We want to wash off excess minerals, that have built up, imitating a good soaking fall rain in the greenhouse.
+In addition to washing the cover and structure, also thoroughly water the soil to remove excess minerals that have built up, mimicking a good soaking fall rain in the greenhouse.

-All of this cleaning and washing uses a lot of water, taking care of emptying the water tank.
-Last we clean the water tank itself.
+All of this cleaning and washing uses a lot of water, so take care to empty the water storage before winter.
+Last, clean the water tank itself if your greenhouse has one.

 Cover the soil